Dževad Karahasan

-Dževad Karahasan (born 25 January 1953) is a Bosnian writer, essayist and philosopher.
-Karahasan was awarded with Herder Prize and Goethe Medal for his writings.
+Dževad Karahasan (25 January 1953 – 19 May 2023) was a Bosnian writer, essayist and philosopher.
+Karahasan was awarded the Herder Prize and Goethe Medal for his writings.

 In 2020, the city of Frankfurt awarded him the Goethe Prize.

 Early life

-Karahasan was born in Tomislavgrad into a Bosnian Muslim family.
+Karahasan was born in Duvno (present-day Tomislavgrad) into an ethnic Bosniak family.
 He described his father as a "religious communist" and mother as a devoted Muslim.
 He himself often spent time with Franciscan friars in the local monastery.

-Education

 He studied literature and theatre at the University of Sarajevo.
 He received his Ph.D. from the Faculty of Philosophy at the University of Zagreb.

-Life
+Career

-In 1993 Karahasan fled the war in Sarajevo, a city that plays a central role in his work.
-From 1986 to 1993, Karahasan was a lecturer in drama and drama theory and the dean of the Academy for Performing Arts at the University of Sarajevo, since 1993 he has been a guest lecturer at various European universities, including Salzburg, Berlin and Göttingen.
+From 1986 to 1993, Karahasan was a lecturer in drama and drama theory and the dean of the Academy for Performing Arts at the University of Sarajevo.
+In 1993, during the Siege of Sarajevo, he left the city – which plays a central role in many of his works – to become a guest lecturer at various European universities, including those in Salzburg, Berlin and Göttingen.

+Death

+Karahasan died on 19 May 2023, at the age of 70.

 Works

 Theatre

-Since 1993 Karahasan works as a dramatist for ARBOS – Company for Music and Theatre.
-His plays have been performed in Austria (Vienna, Krems, Hallein, Eisenstadt, Salzburg, Villach, Klagenfurt), Germany (Gera, Erfurt, Berlin, Leipzig), Bosnia-Herzegovina (Sarajevo), Ukraine (Odessa), Czech Republic (Prague, Hradec Králové, Brno), Kosovo (Pristina), Poland (Szczecin), Singapore (Singapore Arts Festival) and USA (Washington DC).
+Since 1993 Karahasan worked as a dramatist for ARBOS – Company for Music and Theatre.
+His plays have been performed in Austria (Vienna, Krems, Hallein, Eisenstadt, Salzburg, Villach, Klagenfurt), Germany (Gera, Erfurt, Berlin, Leipzig), Bosnia-Herzegovina (Sarajevo), Ukraine (Odesa), Czech Republic (Prague, Hradec Králové, Brno), Kosovo (Pristina), Poland (Szczecin), Singapore (Singapore Arts Festival) and USA (Washington DC).